Estimated reading time: 15 minutes

 Most students get money from various places such as;

-• Ontario Student Assistance Program (OSAP)
+- Ontario Student Assistance Program (OSAP)

-• Student Summer Job
+- Student Summer Job

-• Parents, Relatives and other personal loans
+- Parents, Relatives, and other personal loans

-• Education Funds
+- Education Funds

-• Bursary, Grant, scholarship
+- Bursary, Grant, Scholarship

-• Gifts
+- Gifts

-• Part-time or Full-time job
+- Part-time or Full-time job

 Net Income Example:

-So take all the money you will receive to go to school for the year and add it all up.
+So please take all the money you will receive to go to school for the year and add it all up.

-• OSAP-$5,000
+- OSAP-$5,000

-• Summer Job $3,000
+- Summer Job $3,000

-• Parents, Relatives $1,000
+- Parents, Relatives $1,000

-• Gifts $1,000
+- Gifts $1,000

-• Part time or full-time Job (Net income-income after taxes paid) $250 week x 52 weeks per year= $13,000 year or for 10 months per year $250 week x 43.33 weeks is 52 weeks/12 months x10 months=43.33 weeks x $250 = $10,832.50 year
+- Part-time or full-time Job (Net income after taxes paid) $ 250-week x 52 weeks per year $13,000 per year or for ten months per year $250 week x 43.33 weeks is 52 weeks/12 months x10 months=43.33 weeks x $250 = $10,832.50 year

 Add it all up.
-(I’m using working part-time for 12 months with a made up income)
+(I’m using working part-time for 12 months with a made-up income)

 Yearly Net Income-$5,000+$3,000+$1,000+$5,000+$1,000+$13,000=$28,000 net for 12 months of the school year

-So you have approximately $28,000 for the entire year to pay for everything you need to pay including school.
+So you have approximately $28,000 for the entire year to pay for everything you need to pay, including school.

-• Cost of your education $5,000 Total All Academic Terms
+- Cost of your education $5,000 Total All-Academic Terms

-• Tools for school, school supplies $200 total – Check local flyers and deals online for the best back to school supplies deals in your area.
+- Tools for school, school supplies $200 total – Check local flyers and deals online for the best back-to-school supplies deals in your area.

-Total $5,000+1,000+$200=$6200 for the year (I could be missing something but you get the idea in this example) Any education-related expenses you will have in this category.
+Total $5,000+1,000+$200=$6200 for the year (I could be missing something, but you get the idea in this example).
+You will have any education-related expenses in this category.

 Yearly Net Income $28,000-$6200 (Education expenses)=$21,800 left for your fixed and variable expenses for the 12 months.

-Remember I am using 12 months and if you will only be in school for 10 months do the math according to the length of time you will need.
+Remember, I am using 12 months, and if you will only be in school for 10 months, do the math according to the length of time you will need.

-Monthly Net Income- $21,800/12 months =$1816.66 (keep in mind if you are terminated from your job, laid off, or quit you will have big problems if you don’t have a PLAN B as a chunk of your money is coming from your part-time job here)
+Monthly Net Income- $21,800/12 months =$1816.66 (keep in mind if you are terminated from your job, laid off, or quit, you will have big problems if you don’t have a PLAN B as a chunk of your money is coming from your part-time job here)

-If you don’t plan on working your OSAP loan may be higher unless you have enough saved for your education and living expenses.
+If you don’t plan on working, your OSAP loan may be higher unless you have enough saved for your education and living expenses.

-Don’t always assume you will get OSAP either.
+Don’t always assume you will get OSAP, either.

 Asking questions at your local financial aid office or making an appointment with a banking officer is never a waste of time.